How to be a better key account manager

-Best of all, these tips won’t suck up a lot of time and will really help you understand where to focus this year and where you can add value.
-That’s what account management is all about after all.
+Do you want some quick wins to improve your key account management performance?
+Here are five quick tips that won't suck up a lot of time and will really help you understand where to add value.
+That's what key account management is about after all.

-Most account managers schedule their client reviews only weeks (or days) before they are due.
-Don’t be most account managers.
+Most key account managers schedule their quarterly business reviews (QBRs) only weeks (or days) before they are due.
+Don't be most account managers.

 Invite your client to recurring meetings for your business reviews for the required frequency (usually 3 months).
-Don’t worry about it being so far in advance.
+Don't worry about it's so far in advance.
 You can always add guests and change the date, time or duration later.

 The point is if it is in the diary, it gets done.
 Working to a deadline ensures you deliver on your commitments, advances your accounts plans and earns you trust and credibility with your clients.